luisomar3/luisomar3/README.md

 - 🔭 I’m currently working on [UpWork](https://www.upwork.com/freelancers/~012765bc2efe40cdad?viewMode=1) as a freelance developer.

-- 🌱 I’m always learning right now i'm focused on **Backend, Blockchain, and a lot of cools stuff**
+- 🌱 I’m always learning right now i'm focused on **Backend Development, Blockchain, and a lot of cools stuff**

 - 👯 I’m looking to collaborate on **Blockchain Development**